-Circle of Care has provided over $2 million in direct financial support over the last 12 years-- more than any other pediatric organization in Connecticut.
+Circle of Care provides more financial assistance to families than any other pediatric organization in Connecticut.

 Circle of Care has established a fund to provide financial support to families who are experiencing difficulty with high medical co-payments and other hidden costs associated with cancer treatment.
 For families dealing with childhood cancer, expenses can add up more quickly than expected.
 While insurance can help, there are still over-the-counter medications to purchase and other costs not covered by insurance plans.
 In addition, day-to-day living can become increasingly challenging financially.
 Under-insured families are especially hard-hit.
 But even for families with adequate insurance, the cost of treating childhood cancer is high.
 Parking and gas are costly because most pediatric treatment plans require multiple trips each week to the hospital and oncologist’s office.
 Childcare for patients’ siblings also adds up.

 Am I eligible?
 Any family with a child currently undergoing treatment who lives in or is being treated in Connecticut is eligible.
 All applications must be signed and submitted by the attending doctor or social worker.
 Funds are restricted to children with cancer.

 Why are emergency funds so important?
 Consider these stories about, and comments from grateful families:

 An eight year old who had been battling brain cancer since age 3 is now confined to a wheelchair, and has trouble speaking and seeing.
 His father stays home with him while his mother works, and his older brother is now in college.
 To ensure that he could continue to live at home, his family had to build wheelchair ramps and renovate bathrooms.
 While the community had rallied behind him, the family struggled to pay the continuing medical expenses.
 Circle of Care helped this family by filling their oil tank and paying multiple electric bills, as well as their phone bill.